 * FirstInstallmentWins: Just look at how many tropes listed deal with the first game.

-** No mention of the Moleman/Dogman?
-He doesn't hurt you, but he will remove A LOT of presents from you, and moves very quickly.
-Oh, and did I mention that he mostly appears in [[QuicksandSucks quicksand levels]] where your moving speed is drastically lowered?
+** The Moleman/Dogman.
+He doesn't hurt you, but he will remove A LOT of presents from you, moves very quickly, and is only vulnerable when he decides to pop out of the ground.
+Oh, and he mostly appears in [[QuicksandSucks quicksand levels]] where your moving speed is drastically lowered.

 * HellIsThatNoise: '''BOOGIE BOOGIE BOOGIE!!!'''